E1011 explores both methods of cannabis/hemp extraction

 Pros and Cons of BHO Extraction

-BHO extraction was a popular method for a long time, before explosions became all too common.
-There are several advantages that played part to its stardom back then; one of them being that it is a relatively cheap method.
-It is also time saving.
-If you get the process right and are able to exercise caution you will end up with a high-quality flavorful extract.
+BHO extraction was the most popular method before explosions became all too common.
+There are several advantages that led in part to its past popularity, one of them being that it is a relatively cheap method.
+It is also time-saving.
+If you get the process right and are able to exercise caution, you will end up with a high-quality flavorful extract.

-BHO is however making a slow comeback for these two reasons.
-First, it is terpene preserving.
+BHO is, however, making a slow comeback for two reasons.
+First, it’s great at terpene preservation.
 Though there are no studies conducted to confirm this, it is believed that BHO will preserve more terpenes as compared to CO2 extraction.
 Secondly, BHO produces highly concentrated extracts; the cannabinoid content can be as high as 70%-90% depending on how the extraction is carried out.

 Enough said of BHO, what does carbon dioxide extraction have to offer?

 Carbon dioxide is a natural gas that is not only readily available but it is also eco-friendly and safe.
 As you may already know, we have lots of carbon dioxide, leaving our lungs at any given time.